Mario O. D’Souza, CSB

 BA (Hons), MEd, MDiv, CAES, PhD (Toronto)

-Jacques Maritain; Philosophy of Education; Catholic Educational Theory; Religion and Education; Catholic University; Person and Personalism; Hermeneutics and education, Bernard Lonergan.
+Jacques Maritain; Bernard Lonergan; Josef Pieper; Philosophy of Education; Catholic Educational Theory; Religion and Education; Catholic University; Person and Personalism; Hermeneutics and Education.

 Professional Activities and Awards